 - Fill your water bottle before you board & have plenty of snacks for the flight.
 I love to feed people so this is always at the top of my list.
 Some airports now have stations where you can fill your water bottles while you wait for your flight.
 I have started using reusable snack bags and having small portions pre-made to dole out when necessary.
 If I pull out the whole back of crackers, or the entire bowl of berries, she may inhale the entire supply & I cannot! let that happen, man.
 I need those snacks to last and so do you.

 - Keep your cool..
 As always, our children pick up on our moods & that energy can be contagious.
-If parents are stressed out, angry, anxious or upset, kiddos probably will be too!
+If parents are stressed out, angry, anxious or upset, kiddos probably will be too.
 Try to see the experience through your baby’s eyes and it will be much more fun.
 You won’t always get to travel with them so enjoy it.
 Drink in these moments; they go by so very fast.

-Being prepared has made for great travel experiences so I want to share my preparedness with you, in 7 easy steps!
 These strategies, when applied together, have ended every flight with everyone around us gushing about how well-behaved & quiet Ella was on the flight.
 No spitting, no horror movie screams; just great memories and a happy family.

 What has worked for your family travels?
 Share your tips in the comments below!